zHooP/Mountain-OS/README.md

 # Mountain-OS
-bad OS made in C
+When you are bored and decide making an OS

 # Stuff planned (Help needed)
 - move to VGA pixel by pixel drawing (with text fonts and print abilities)
 - actual sound instead of beeps

-# Stuff planned (No help needed, just time)
+# Stuff planned (Time needed)
 - mouse support